How to export or move fish for human consumption from the UK.

 They will still be subject to any normal official controls within the port.
 ‘Fresh fish’ may have undergone primary production, which may include de-heading or gutting.

-UK-flagged vessels registered to ports in NI (‘NI-registered vessels’) landing their catch in NI or EU ports do not:
+UK-flagged vessels registered to ports in Northern Ireland (‘NI-registered vessels’) landing their catch in Northern Ireland or EU ports do not:

 - have to land at designated ports for SPS purposes